Anigozanthos ‘Cape Red Lead’ (Kangaroo Paws)

 Anigozanthos Labill. is the accepted scientific name for the genus.
 It was named and described by Jacques Julien Houtou de Labillardière in Relation du Voyage a la Recherche de la Pérouse in 1800.

-As of 12-26-22 when this page was last updated, Plants of the World Online lists 11 species in the genus native to western Australia.
-There are several cultivars ranging in size and flower color, including white, yellows and oranges and reds.
+As of 12-18-23 when this page was last updated, Plants of the World Online lists 11 species in the genus native to western Australia.
+There are several cultivars ranging in size and flower color, including white, yellows, oranges, and reds.
 As strange as it is going to sound, the Black Kangaroo Paw that was once Anigozanthos fuliginosa is now all alone in its very own genus and is now called Macropidia fuliginosa.
 Truthfully, it is a stand-alone awesome plant!
 Anigozanthos is a member of the plant family Haemodoraceae with 15 genera.
 Those numbers could change as updates are made on POWO.

 My first experience with the Kangaroo Paw was when I was living in California in 2008 when I first went to work for Dr. Skinner (Suzanne).
 Her flower beds needed some updating so she allowed me to re-do the flower bed in front of her house, along the garage, and build a new one in the backyard.
 Among the many plants we brought home was a Kangaroo Paws.
 It was awesome!
 Then when I was plant shopping at Lowe’s in Greenville, Mississippi I found this ‘Cape Red Lead’.
 Well, I just had to buy one.